Jingyu-An/embedded-c-labs/README.md

 **system-level programming, embedded concepts, and BSP-style coding patterns.**

 This repository is not about solving algorithm problems.
-Instead, it explores how C behaves close to the hardware by examining:
+Instead, it explores *how C behaves close to the hardware*, including:

 - memory and data layout
 - pointer mechanics
+- stack / heap / static memory
+- struct alignment & padding
 - low-level control flow
-- function pointers and dispatch tables
+- function pointers & dispatch tables
 - patterns used in device drivers and BSP development

-The labs are intentionally small and isolated so concepts can be tested,
+Each lab is intentionally small, isolated, and fully documented so concepts can be tested,
-observed, and documented clearly.
+observed, and understood clearly.

 ---